Excel VBA Color Index

 #2 – Using Color Index Property

 Color Index is slightly different from the color property.
-In COLOR property we use 8 constant colors given by VBA and also using RGB function we create our own color.
+In the COLOR property, we use 8 constant colors given by VBA and also using the RGB function, we create our own color.

 Below is the macro code to change the background color of the cell A1 to pink.